nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 The client allows you to carry out the following operations:

--   View files: View a list of files stored in a nearline directory.
+-   View files: View a list of files stored in a Nearline directory.
--   Traverse a directory: View a list of files stored in a nearline directory, including files stored in all its subdirectories.
+-   Traverse a directory: View a list of files stored in a Nearline directory, including files stored in all its subdirectories.
--   Put: Copy files from your project or nobackup folder into nearline.
+-   Put: Copy files from your project or nobackup folder into Nearline.
--   Get: Retrieve files from nearline into your project or nobackup folder, without deleting them from nearline.
+-   Get: Retrieve files from Nearline into your project or nobackup folder, without deleting them from Nearline.
--   Compare the contents of a local directory with the contents of a nearline directory.
+-   Compare the contents of a local directory with the contents of a Nearline directory.
--   Purge: Delete files stored in nearline.
+-   Purge: Delete files stored in Nearline.
 -   View job status: View a list of jobs (put/get/purge) you have run, along with their status.
--   View quota: View your nearline quota and usage.
+-   View quota: View your Nearline quota and usage.

 Getting started
 ===============